 The demand-side literature presents a broader picture of the effects of minimum wage increases on the economy.
 These studies use firm-level data, mostly producer surveys, to evaluate the impact of minimum wage changes on firm-level outcomes, including employment, wages, profits and sales revenue.
 Unlike the case with household survey data, firm-level data allow researchers to study the minimum wage effects on employers, workers (and sometimes consumers).
 Demand-side studies are relatively scarce due to the difficulties in accessing firm-level data.
 Moreover, the available demand-side studies have mainly focused on developed economies and the few studies on emerging economies concentrate exclusively on the manufacturing sector.

 The present study contributes to the scarce demand-side literature that focus on minimum wage adjustment channels in emerging economies.
 Our study is significant on two primary levels.
 Firstly, while the South African minimum wage literature extensively focuses on the employment channel - due to difficulties in accessing micro firm-level data - our study explores other firm-level margins that shift in response to minimum wage changes.
 Secondly, we use administrative tax data to study minimum wage effects.
 While administrative tax data are challenging to access and require specific expertise to make them usable for research, they have many attributes that make them desirable compared to survey data.
 These attributes include increased accuracy of reporting, larger sample sizes, and access to sensitive information that respondents are less likely to provide in a survey.
-However, it is worth noting that despite these desirable attributes, the major disadvantage of using administrative tax data is that it excludes the informal sector, which consists primarily of micro and small-scale producers. that unregulated informal firms mostly fall outside of the net of minimum wage legislation (Bhorat et. al., 2017).
+However, it is worth noting that despite these desirable attributes, the major disadvantage of using administrative tax data is that it excludes the informal sector, which consists primarily of micro and small-scale producers.
+While we acknowledge the pivotal role of informal sector in minimum wage impacts, the impacts and interactions with the informal labor market is outside the scope of this paper.
+It is often considered that unregulated informal firms mostly fall outside of the net of minimum wage legislation (Bhorat et. al., 2017).
+Due to lack of enforcement and lack of firm level data, we only note the potential repurcussions of a minimum wage increase on informal sector: Disemployment impacts in the formal sector cans introduce a downward pressure on wages or an upward pressure on unemployment in the informal sector after increased labor supply inflows.

-Using the fraction of workers in each firm affected by minimum wages – proportion falling below legislated thresholds - as our treatment variable, we follow Harasztosi and Lindner (2019) to estimate a difference-in-difference model.
+Using the fraction of workers in each firm affected by minimum wages – proportion falling below legislated thresholds – before the policy as our treatment variable, we follow Machin, Manning, and Rahman (2003) and Harasztosi and Lindner (2019) to estimate time-varying impacts on various firm outcomes.
 We investigate the demand-side effects of a 50% real minimum wage increase in South Africa's farming sector in 2013.
 Our empirical results show evidence of an increase in average wages and significant employment reductions following the minimum wage increase.
 We find that despite significant employment cuts, revenue and operating profit of low-wage farms remained unaffected after the minimum wage increase, indicating an increase in labour productivity.

 The structure of the paper is as follows.
 First, we present the background of the study in Section 2.
 Section 3 presents the theory and empirical evidence of the effect of minimum wage adjustment channels.
 In Section 4, we describe the identification strategy employed in this study.
 In Section 5, we describe the data and present summary statistics.
 Our results and robustness checks are presented in Sections 6 and 7.
 And Section 8 concludes the paper.